ghartsel/demoyard/README.md

 # demoyard
 Location for serving demo content.

-Currently, this repository holds the published ReStructuredText Cheat Sheet document.
-It can be viewed at this [GitHub Pages location](https://ghartsel.github.io/demoyard/index.html).
+This repository holds a placeholder document that is used solely to demonstrate the Dore static site generator.
+View the Dore output of this content at this [GitHub Pages location](https://ghartsel.github.io/demoyard/index.html).

 The source is located in the [DoreStaticSiteGenerator repository](https://github.com/ghartsel/DoreStaticSiteGenerator/tree/master/ReSTCheatSheet).